MouriNaruto/MouriNaruto/blog-source-english/source/_posts/Introducing-Mile-FFmpeg-The-merged-FFmpeg-dynamic-linked-library-for-the-Windows.md

 I think you will ask me some questions when you read that.
 Here is the answers of the possible questions.

+Read [here](https://mouri.moe/zh/2022/01/26/Introducing-Mile-FFmpeg-The-merged-FFmpeg-dynamic-linked-library-for-the-Windows/) for the Chinese version of this article if you are not good at English.
+(Translation: 如果你不擅长英文，可以点击本段话中的链接阅读中文版)

 ## The benefit of having a merged dynamic library

 - The merged dynamic library can reduce at least 2MB binary size.
 If we enable some third-party modules and merge them, we can reduce more space.
-- The merged dynamic library can keep the output binary file tree tidy, I will try to use FFmpegInteropX in my desktop application with MediaPlayerElement control via XAML Islands or Media Foundation directly.
+- The merged dynamic library can keep the output binary file tree tidy, I will try to use FFmpegInteropX in my desktop application with MediaPlayerElement control via XAML Islands and Media Foundation directly.
 My app will support portable mode.
 Based on that, I will try to rewrite FFmpegInteropX with C++/WinRT because I can use some open source infrastructures make the binary only rely on ucrtbase.dll.
 I will try to provide my rewrite implementation to this project because I love creating or contributing to open source projects.